 Both the House and Senate Appropriations Committees have reported Agriculture appropriations bills for FY2019 (H.R.
 5961, S. 2976).
-Neither bill has gone to the respective chamber's floor.
+The Senate amended and passed its version as Division C of a four-bill minibus (H.R.
+6147).
 New, higher discretionary budget caps in the Bipartisan Budget Act of 2018 (P.L.
 115-123) may facilitate enactment of a final appropriation.

 Specifically, the House Appropriations Committee passed its bill, H.R.
 5961, on May 16, 2018, after the Agriculture Subcommittee passed its markup on May 9.
-The Senate Appropriations Committee passed its bill, S. 2976, on May 24, 2018, after the Agriculture Subcommittee passed its markup on May 22 (Table 1, Figure 1, Appendix B).
+The Senate Appropriations Committee passed its bill, S. 2976, on May 24, 2018, after the Agriculture Subcommittee passed its markup on May 22.
+The full Senate passed a four-bill minibus containing agriculture appropriations on August 1, 2018 (Table 1, Figure 1, Appendix B).

 The discretionary total of the House-reported bill is \$23.23 billion and would be \$14 million less than enacted in FY2018 (-0.1%; Table 2).
-The discretionary total of the Senate-reported bill is also \$23.23 billion.
+The discretionary total of the Senate-passed bill is also \$23.23 billion.
 However, the Senate bill's total would be \$229 million more than enacted in FY2018 (+1%) on a comparable basis that excludes the Commodity Futures Trading Commission (CFTC).
-The Senate-reported bill would provide about \$250 million more than the House-passed bill on a comparable basis.
+The Senate-passed bill would provide about \$250 million more than the House-passed bill on a comparable basis.